-What Should I Do After a Construction Accident?
+What Should You Do After a Construction Accident in Cleveland County?

 After an accident, there are important steps to take.
-Acting quickly after a construction accident is vital to your health and well-being and can make a difference in developing a potential legal case.
+Acting quickly after a construction accident is vital to your health and well-being.
+It can also make a difference in developing a potential legal case.

 If you were injured while working on the construction site, you will want to file for workers’ compensation.
 You must notify your employer of the injury in writing.
-Reports should be filed within 30 days of the accident.
+According to the North Carolina Industrial Commission, reports should be filed within 30 days of the accident.
 Waiting too long to file a report may forfeit your right to compensation.

 Document Your Accident, Injury, and Recovery

 Write down your account of the accident as soon as you are able while the details are still fresh in your mind.

 Photographs of the accident site and any injuries can be used as evidence when building your case.
 Witness testimonies, medical documents (including hospital and ambulance bills, treatment and diagnoses, insurance claims, and other costs related to any medical treatment because of the accident), as well as a copy of your official report, can also be used as evidence.

 Call a Construction Accident Lawyer Serving Cleveland County